Otsemeuno/Otsemeuno/README.md

 - 👋 Hi, I’m @Otsemeuno
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning Business Analytics at Aston University
+- 🌱 I’m currently a business analyst at Severn Trent Coventry
 - 💞️ I’m looking to collaborate on any form of analysis
 - 📫 How to reach me you can reach out to me on linkedin https://www.linkedin.com/in/osikpemi-otsemeuno/